owodunni-lfischerstrom/Samanfattning/Chapter1.md

  |Thougt process|  Systems that think humanly | systems that think rationally  |
  |Behavior|  Systems that act humanly | systems that act rationally  |

- A rational agent is an agent that always does the right thing given what it knows and it's goals.
+ A rational agent is an agent that always does the right thing given what it knows and it goals.

+ ===